Axel-Newton/Inl-mmningsuppgift-BankApp/README.md

 ### Make a transaction
 - Navigate to the 'New Transaction' tab in the navigation menu
 - Select account using the drop-down menu
-- Select transaction type (Deposit, Withdraw)
+- Select transaction type (Deposit, Withdraw, Apply Interest)
 - Input the desired amount
 - Choose description (Optional), if no description is chosen it will automatically be set to the transaction type
 - Press the submit button